reTHINK-project/dev-catalogue/doc/internals/user_view.md

 For **retrieving a list of all available objects of a given kind**, the user can simply contact the catalogue using a shortened version of the resource path, i.e. not including  < resource-type-id >  in it.

 In order to **populate the catalogue with data**, the user sees the catalogue as distributed system consisting of one reThink Catalogue Broker and at least one reThink Catalogue Database.
+Every reThink Catalogue Database can populate entries at the broker by reading sets of catalogue objects from the filesystem and forwarding information about them to the broker.

+At the database, catalogue objects are hirarchically stored in the file system.
+Those resources are stored in the *catalogue_objects* directory which exists in parallel to the *catalogue_database* directory that holds the runtime of the reThink Catalogue Database.
+Beneath *catalogue_objects* exist subdirectories, one for each *kind of cataogue objects*, which in turn hold one subdirectory for each catalogue object.

+    --|----- catalogue_database
+      |--+-- catalogue_objects
+         |--+-- hyperty
+            |--+-- FirstHyperty
+               |----- description.json
+               |----- sourcePackage.json
+               |----- sourceCode.js
+            |--+-- SecondHyperty
+               |----- ...
+         |--+-- protostub
+            |----- ...
+         |--+-- dataschema
+            |----- ...
+         |--+-- runtime
+            |----- ...

+            |----- ...

 **bla bla bla bla.
 Need to finsih the text here**

-The following Figure illustrates the two users' views on the reThink Catalogue, showing the one monolytic appearance that can be accessed via http and https to retrieve objects fromt the catalogue, and the distributed internal view to populate the catalogue, here by having two instances of the reThink Catalogue Database.
+The following **Figure illustrates the two users' views on the reThink Catalogue**, showing the one monolytic appearance that can be accessed via http and https to retrieve objects fromt the catalogue, and the distributed internal view to populate the catalogue, here by having two instances of the reThink Catalogue Database.

 ![external_view](https://github.com/reTHINK-project/dev-catalogue/blob/master/doc/internals/catalogue-external-view.png)